 Neilton is very much a car-oriented town.
 This is because the population of Neilton isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-Being a small town, Neilton does not have a public transit system used by locals to get to and from work.
+Neilton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Neilton in 2022 was $22,811, which is low income relative to Washington and the nation.
 This equates to an annual income of $91,244 for a family of four.
 However, Neilton contains both very wealthy and poor people as well.
 Neilton also has one of the higher rates of people living in poverty in the nation, with 33.10% of its population below the federal poverty line.